cesargodoi/start_flask/README.md

 > IMPORTANT
 > - Do not use spaces in your project name.
 Prefer underscores instead spaces.
 > - The `--afp` option indicates that you want to create a new Flask project on Application Factory Pattern.
-> - The `--venv` option indicates that you want to create a virtual environment.
-It will be created inside the project's root folder as `.venv`.
+> - The `--venv` option indicates that you want to create a virtual environment.  _It will be created inside the project's root folder as `.venv`_.
-> - The `--sqlal` option indicates that you want to install SQLAlchemy in your project.
+> - The `--sqlal` option indicates that you want to install [Flask SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) in your project.
+> - The `--dyna` option indicates that you want to install [Dynaconf](https://dynaconf.readthedocs.io/en/docs_223/) in your project.
 > - The `--all` option indicates that you want to install all options (afp + venv + sqlal).
 > - If you chose the Application Factory Pattern (`--afp`), don't forget to update the FLASK_APP environment variable:
 >> ~~~sh